apurvagyan/hci-mental-health-proj/README.md

 * Decide which Yale mental health resource is the right one for their needs
 * Access all mental health resources easily in a centralized place

+These tasks were modified after review from the HCI staff and feedback.

 ## Deploment Environment Constraints

 Deployment constraints are that the user must have their head and arms visible within screen range, including when there arms are lifted above their head.
 Another constraint is that only one user may use the application at a time, and if there are multiple users in frame, the program will only recognize the person closest to the screen.
 Thus, if there are multiple people on the screen, the user should ensure that they are the closest to the screen.

 ## Collaboration Record